dotnet-smartcomponents/smartcomponents/docs/getting-started-blazor.md

    * In your **server** project, install the NuGet package `SmartComponents.AspNetCore`.

-     * Command line: `dotnet add package SmartComponents.AspNetCore`
+     * Command line: `dotnet add package --prerelease SmartComponents.AspNetCore`
      * Visual Studio: Right-click your project name, choose *Manage NuGet packages...*, and then search for and install `SmartComponents.AspNetCore`.
+       * Note: Check the *Include prerelease* option if needed.

    * If you also have a **WebAssembly** project, install the NuGet package `SmartComponents.AspNetCore.Components` into it.
 This is not required if you only have a server project.